KobAmoah/Value-Investing-Stock-Screener/README.md

 ````$ python FundamentalScreener.py````

+** Note the program will take at least an hour to run on your computer.

 ### Methodology:
 #### Decision Tree Regression (DTR):
 DTR involves segmenting predictor variables into distinct regions to predict stock returns.
 It starts with all observations in a single region and iteratively splits data into smaller regions to minimize the Residual Sum of Squares (RSS).
 The tree is pruned to prevent overfitting, using a Grid Search Cross-Validation to optimize hyperparameters.